 She is among the authors who contributed to a 2021 book, Maritime Issues and Regional Order in the Indo-Pacific, published by Palgrave/Macmillan.

-Marites has won a number of awards including the Philippine National Book Award in journalism for her pioneering book, “Power from the Forest: the Politics of Logging,” and “Under the Crescent Moon: Rebellion in Mindanao” with Glenda M. Gloria.
+Marites has won a number of awards including the Philippine National Book Award in journalism for Rock Solid, for her pioneering book, Power from the Forest: the Politics of Logging, and Under the Crescent Moon: Rebellion in Mindanao with Glenda M. Gloria.

 She has written a number of books on the Philippine Supreme Court as well.
 Shadow of Doubt: Probing the Supreme Court was the first book by a journalist that exposed the critical weaknesses of the Court.